irush-cs/slurm-scripts/README.md

 Opens up the input string(s) (slurm node notation) and returns a complete list of the nodes.
 The output is sorted using nodecmp.

+### get_jobs

+Get jobs hash ref by calling `scontrol show jobs -dd`.
+Uses the `parse_scontrol_show` function so \_DETAILS are available with the following
+items:
+* CPU_IDs
+* GRES_IDX
+* Mem
+* Nodes

+In addition, the following calculated values are also available per detail:

+* _JobId      - The job's JobId
+* _EndTime    - The job's EndTime
+* _nCPUs      - Totol number of CPUs from CPU_IDs
+* _GRES       - Hash of GRES from GRES_IDX
+* _NodeList   - Array of nodes from Nodes

+Also, the job hash contains the following additional values:
+* _TRES       - Hash of TRES

 ### cshuji/Slurm/Local.pm

 This file, if exists, is loaded and exported automatically.
 It is used mainly